Alec Butler

 Alec Butler (born Audrey Butler; 1959) is a Canadian playwright and filmmaker.

 Life and career

-Butler was born in 1959, and is two-spirit, non-binary and intersex.
+Butler was born in 1959, and is non-binary and intersex.
 Butler uses they/them and he/him pronouns.
 Assigned female at birth, he initially presented as a butch lesbian before coming out as transgender the late 1990s.
 Before he came out, his work was published under his birth name.

 He was a nominee for the Governor General's Award for English-language drama in 1990 for his play Black Friday.
 He has also worked on artistic projects with The 519 Church St. Community Centre as their first artist-in-residence.
 He was named one of Toronto's Vital People by the Toronto Community Foundation in 2006.

-He identifies as having Miꞌkmaq heritage.
+He identifies as two-spirit and has Miꞌkmaq heritage.